How to Use Domain Mapping When You’re Not Running Multisite

 The CNAME points to the domain you want the original domain to redirect to.
 So if you want mydomain.com to point to myhosting.com/mydomain, you’d add myhosting.com/mydomain in your domain registrar’s admin screens.

 Here’s my registrar’s DNS admin screen, showing the options you have:

-If you use the CNAME, simply select CNAME and type the address for the new site on your hosting (i.e. myhosting.com/mydomain) in the Address field.
-The domain will automatically point to the right place and you can skip the next step which is creating the addon domain.
+If you use the CNAME, select CNAME (Alias) and type the address for the new site on your hosting (i.e. myhosting.com/mydomain) in the Address field.
+The domain will automatically point to the right place and you can skip the next step which is creating the add-on domain.